 Thank you.
 You cheered my father's spirits a great deal, and brought him comfort in his final days.
 That's why I'm making a donation to The Spitz in his memory.

 Giving in memory of a loved one

 A gift in memory of a loved one is a wonderful way to celebrate their life as a music lover whilst enabling us to reach out to more people affected by loneliness and isolation, dementia and other neurological conditions in care homes and day centres.
 You can also request donations in lieu of flowers at funerals or memorial services.

 Leaving a gift in your will.

 If you would like to leave a gift in your will to The Spitz, we strongly recommend that you speak to a solicitor to ensure that your wishes be carried out as you intend.

 Registered address: 272a St. Pauls Road, London, N1 2LJ

 If you are looking to make a payment from a will, or would like more information about remembering us in your will, please contact Thom Rowlands at firstname.lastname@example.org

 If you make the payment using our online donation form, please get in touch to let us know so we can ensure the gift is properly recorded and acknowledged.

-Donations can be made through Virgin Money or cheques made payable to The Spitz Charitable Trust and sent to us at 272a St. Pauls Road, London, N1 2LJ.
+Donations can be made through Crowdfunder or cheques made payable to The Spitz Charitable Trust and sent to us at 272a St. Pauls Road, London, N1 2LJ.